Unobtainiumrock/kubernetes-agentic-swam-yc-hackathon/README.md

 ### Level 2: Agent & Cluster Interaction Workflow

 This level details the workflow with **clear separation of concerns**.
-The **Backend Orchestrator** manages the demo and injects failures for testing, while the **AI Agents** act as the autonomous healing system.
-The orchestrator creates problems, and the agents solve them naturally - just like they would in a real production environment where they don't know about the source of failures.
+The **Backend Coordination Script** is a simple, non-agentic script that manages the demo flow and injects predefined failures for testing, while the **AI Agents** act as the autonomous healing system.
+The script creates problems through basic automation, and the agents solve them intelligently - just like they would in a real production environment where they don't know about the source of failures.

 ```mermaid
 graph LR